craftingcity/The-Known-World/Prenotes Oct 19 23.md

 Nala (2);
 Ulfgar (1);

+In Zalfari, they checked for cultist knives via Locate Object and found that someone staying in the bar across the street from them does in fact have a knife, one of the Merchants headed to the Bash.

 #### The Bash
 The following legit companies were named as participants in the Bash, for the following purposes;